DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

       LocalInstallation
       {
         #
-        #   These are options for the installation of the DIRAC software
-        #
-        #  DIRAC release version (this is an example, you should find out the current
-        #  production release)
-        Release = v7r2p8
-        #  To install the Server version of DIRAC (the default is client)
-        InstallType = server
-        #  If this flag is set to yes, each DIRAC update will be installed
-        #  in a separate directory, not overriding the previous ones
-        UseVersionsDir = yes
-        #  The directory of the DIRAC software installation
-        TargetPath = /opt/dirac
-        #  DIRAC extra packages to be installed (Web is required if you are installing the Portal on
-        #  this server).
-        #  For each User Community their extra package might be necessary here:
-        #   i.e. LHCb, LHCbWeb for LHCb
-        # Externals =

-        #
         #   These are options for the configuration of the previously installed DIRAC software
         #   i.e., to produce the initial dirac.cfg for the server
         #